Dog Adoption Day - project of fourth graders Venture By Galit Zamler

 Action Plan - Phase I

-After the meetings, discussions and the green light from Ronni for a few ideas, the representatives chose to promote and lead a social enterprise of a dog adoption day at school (in the next step we might move the breakfast area).
+After the meetings, discussions and the green light from Ronni for a few ideas, the representatives chose to promote and lead a social enterprise of a adopting abandoned dogs that will be brought to school (in the next step we might move the breakfast area).

 The first step is having a survey for each school class to decide on the value of continuing the program.